 Instructions

 - I recommend marinating the pork for at least 30 minutes.
 I prefer to allow the pork to marinate overnight or from the morning until dinner time.
-The longer you allow the pork to marinate, the more flavor it will have.
+The longer it marinates, the more flavor it will have.

-- Thicker cut pork chops cook slower and tend to be more juicy and flavorful.
+- Thick-cut pork chops cook slower and tend to be more juicy and flavorful.

 - Let the pork rest for 3-5 minutes before eating.
 This will help to ensure the juices are set.